LEGO Volkswagen T2 Camper Van (10279)

 What the build is actually like, and the pieces worth knowing about.

-On the parts front there's plenty for the collector.
-A brand-new windscreen piece with curved lower corners was made specifically for this set, and there's a new tire shape too, mounted with fresh Technic pins and a low-friction 2L axle.
-The medium azure gives you a stack of that color in useful slopes and panels, and the fabric elements are a highlight: textile curtains and a proper cloth pop-up tent that beat the old printed-brick approach.
-Toss in the surfboard, folding chairs and the flower-power stickers for customising, and you've got a set that's as fun to raid for parts as it is to display, even if the raw piece-per-dollar math isn't its strongest selling point.
+On the parts front there is plenty for the collector.
+A brand-new windscreen piece with curved lower corners was made specifically for this set, and there is a new tyre shape too, mounted with fresh Technic pins and a low-friction 2L axle.
+The medium azure gives you a stack of that colour in useful slopes and panels, and the fabric elements are a highlight: textile curtains and a proper cloth pop-up tent that beat the old printed-brick approach.
+Toss in the surfboard, folding chairs and the flower-power stickers for customising, and you have a set that is as fun to raid for parts as it is to display, even if the raw piece-per-dollar math is not its strongest selling point.

 Fun facts